Counselling And Psychological Services

 About Counselling and Mediation in Court

-A child's wellbeing is of paramount concern to the Family Justice Courts.
+A child's well-being is the paramount concern of the Family Justice Courts.
 Divorcing parents, who have at least one child below the age of 21 are required by law to undergo mandatory counselling and mediation at the Court as part of the divorce proceedings.

 The Court aims to help parents: